top of page

 Site Search

-26 results found with an empty search
+30 results found with an empty search

 • City Council Meetings | Dunes City

-City Council Meetings Schedule City Council meets the first Wednesday of the month with Work Sessions beginning at 6 p.m. and third Wednesday of the month for Regular Sessions beginning at 6 p.m.
+City Council Meetings Schedule City Council meets the first and third Wednesday of the month for Regular Sessions beginning at 6 p.m.
 Live Stream Live streams of City Council meetings are provided to the maximum extent possible.
 Links to the live stream, and recording, are posted in the "Recording" column in the Agenda & Minutes area below.
-Citizen Input Citizens have several opportunities to speak to Council - First - After Announcements, Citizens may provide input on items not discussed in Public Hearing Second - During the Public Hearing portion of an Item of Business Additionally, Citizens may submit input to the Council in writing.
+Citizen Input Citizens have several opportunities to speak to Council - First - Toward the end of the meeting the Mayor calls for Citizens to provide input on items not discussed in Public Hearing Second - During the Public Hearing portion of an Item of Business Additionally, Citizens may submit input to the Council in writing.
 These letters will be delivered to the Council but will not be read aloud or included in the meeting minutes.
 Write to us City Council City of Dunes City PO Box 97 Westlake, OR 97493 E-mail us city.council@dunescity.gov Online Community Feedback Form Oregon Public Meeting Law All Council Meetings are conducted per Oregon Public Meetings Law.
 If you believe a public body has violated this law, you can file a written complaint by emailing recorder@dunescity.gov , mailing it to Dunes City Recorder, PO Box 97, Westlake, OR 97493, or coming to City Hall during regular business hours.
 More information can be found here .
-Council Meeting Agenda & Minutes Archived Agendas Archived Minutes Filter by Year Name Date Agenda Packet Minutes Recording CCRS-2025.6.18 06/18/2025 PDF PDF Not Available Zoom.us CCRS-2025.6.4 06/04/2025 PDF PDF Not Available YouTube.com CCRS-2025.5.21 05/21/2025 PDF PDF Not Available YouTube.com CCRS-2025.5.6 05/06/2025 PDF PDF PDF Not Available CCRS-2025.4.16 04/16/2025 PDF PDF Not Available YouTube.com CCRS-2025.4.2 04/02/2025 PDF PDF PDF YouTube.com CCRS-2025.3.19 03/19/2025 PDF PDF PDF YouTube.com CCRS-2025.3.5 03/05/2025 PDF PDF PDF YouTube.com CCRS-2025.2.19 02/19/2025 PDF PDF PDF YouTube.com CCRS-2025.2.5 02/05/2025 PDF PDF PDF YouTube.com CCRS-2025.1.22 01/22/2025 PDF PDF PDF YouTube.com CCRS-2025.1.8 01/08/2025 PDF PDF PDF YouTube.com CCRS-2024.12.18 12/18/2024 PDF PDF PDF YouTube.com CCRS-2024.12.4 12/04/2024 PDF PDF PDF YouTube.com CCRS-2024.11.20 11/20/2024 PDF PDF PDF YouTube.com CCRS-2024.11.6 11/06/2024 PDF PDF PDF YouTube.com CCRS-2024.10.16 10/16/2024 PDF PDF PDF YouTube.com CCRS-2024.10.2 10/02/2024 PDF PDF PDF YouTube.com CCRS-2024.9.18 09/18/2024 PDF PDF PDF YouTube.com CCWS-2024.9.4 09/04/2024 PDF Not Available PDF Not Available CCRS-2024.8.21 08/21/2024 PDF Not Available PDF YouTube.com CCSS-2024.8.7 08/07/2024 PDF Not Available PDF Not Available CCRS-2024.7.17 07/17/2024 PDF Not Available PDF YouTube.com CCWS-2024.7.3 07/03/2024 PDF Not Available PDF Not Available CCRS-2024.6.19 06/19/2024 PDF Not Available PDF YouTube.com CCWS-2024.6.5 06/05/2024 PDF Not Available PDF Not Available CCSS-2024.5.29 05/29/2024 PDF Not Available PDF Not Available CCSS-2024.5.29 05/29/2024 PDF Not Available PDF Not Available CCRS-2024.5.15 05/15/2024 PDF Not Available PDF YouTube.com CCWS-2024.5.1 05/01/2024 PDF Not Available PDF Not Available CCRS-2024.4.16 04/16/2024 PDF Not Available PDF YouTube.com CCRS-2024.3.20 03/20/2024 PDF Not Available PDF YouTube.com CCWS-2024.3.6 03/06/2024 PDF Not Available PDF Not Available CCRS-2024.2.21 02/21/2024 PDF Not Available PDF YouTube.com CCSS-2024.2.7 02/07/2024 PDF Not Available PDF YouTube.com CCRS-2024.1.17 01/17/2024 PDF Not Available PDF YouTube.com CCWS-2024.1.3 01/03/2024 PDF Not Available PDF Not Available CCRS-2023.12.20 12/20/2023 Not Available Not Available PDF YouTube.com CCWS-2023.12.6 12/06/2023 PDF Not Available Not Available Not Available CCRS-2023.11.15 11/15/2023 Not Available Not Available PDF YouTube.com CCRS-2023.10.18 10/18/2023 Not Available Not Available PDF YouTube.com CCRS-2023.9.20 09/20/2023 Not Available Not Available PDF Not Available CCSS-2023.8.9 08/09/2023 Not Available Not Available PDF Not Available CCRS-2023.8.16 08/08/2023 Not Available Not Available PDF Not Available CCSS-2023.7.7 07/07/2023 Not Available Not Available PDF Not Available CCSS-2023.6.29 06/29/2023 Not Available Not Available PDF Not Available CCRS-2023.6.21 06/21/2023 Not Available Not Available PDF Not Available CCRS-2023.5.17 05/17/2023 Not Available Not Available PDF Not Available CCRS-2023.4.19 04/19/2023 Not Available Not Available PDF Not Available CCRS-2023.3.15 03/15/2023 Not Available Not Available PDF Not Available CCRS-2023.2.15 02/15/2023 Not Available Not Available PDF Not Available CCRS-2023.1.18 01/18/2023 Not Available Not Available PDF Not Available 1 2 3 4 5 1 ...
-1 2 3 4 5 ...
-5
+Council Meeting Agenda & Minutes Archived Agendas Archived Minutes Filter by Year Name Date Agenda Packet Community Input Minutes Streaming Link CCRS-2026.6.17 06/17/2026 PDF PDF Not Available Not Available CCRS-2026.6.3 06/03/2026 PDF PDF Not Available Not Available YouTube.com CCRS-2026.5.20 05/20/2026 PDF PDF PDF Not Available YouTube.com CCRS-2026.5.6 05/06/2026 PDF PDF PDF PDF YouTube.com CCRS-2026.4.15 04/15/2026 PDF PDF PDF PDF YouTube.com CCRS-2026.4.1 04/01/2026 PDF PDF PDF PDF YouTube.com CCRS-2026.3.18 03/18/2026 PDF PDF PDF PDF YouTube.com CCRS-2026.3.4 03/04/2026 PDF PDF Not Available PDF Not Available CCRS-2026.2.18 02/18/2026 PDF PDF PDF PDF YouTube.com CCRS-2026.2.04 02/04/2026 PDF PDF PDF PDF YouTube.com CCRS-2026.1.21 01/21/2026 PDF PDF Not Available PDF YouTube.com CCRS-2026.1.7 01/07/2026 PDF PDF Not Available PDF YouTube.com 1 2 3 4 5 1 ...
+1 2 3 4 5 6 7 ...
+7

 • News (List) | Dunes City